ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 # Protocol Overview # {#sec-protocol-overview}

-This section provides an overview of this profile, i.e., of how to use the ACE framework for authentication and authorization {{RFC9200}} to secure communications between a Client and one or more Resource Servers using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.
+This section provides an overview of this profile, i.e., of how to use the ACE framework for authentication and authorization {{RFC9200}} to secure communications between a client and one or more resource servers using Group OSCORE {{I-D.ietf-core-oscore-groupcomm}}.

 Note that this profile of ACE describes how access control can be enforced for a node after it has joined an OSCORE group, to access resources hosted by other members in that group.

 In particular, the process of joining the OSCORE group through the respective Group Manager as defined in {{I-D.ietf-ace-key-groupcomm-oscore}} must take place before the process described in this document, and is out of the scope of this profile.

-An overview of the protocol flow for this profile is shown in {{fig-protocol-overview}}, where it is assumed that both the Resource Servers RS1 and RS2 are associated with the same Authorization Server AS.
-It is also assumed that the Client C, as well as RS1 and RS2 have previously joined an OSCORE group with Group Identifier (gid) 0xabcd0000, and that they got assigned Sender ID (sid) 0x00, 0x01, and 0x02 in the group, respectively.
+An overview of the protocol flow for this profile is shown in {{fig-protocol-overview}}, where it is assumed that both the resource servers RS1 and RS2 are associated with the same authorization server AS.
+It is also assumed that the client C, as well as RS1 and RS2 have previously joined an OSCORE group with Group Identifier (gid) 0xabcd0000, and that they got assigned Sender ID (sid) 0x00, 0x01, and 0x02 in the group, respectively.
 The names of messages coincide with those of {{RFC9200}} when applicable, and messages in square brackets are optional.

 ~~~~~~~~~~~ aasvg
 C                             RS1         RS2                        AS